Aastha-05/Travel_Website/README.md

 ## Tech Stacks

-The frontend of Cooperative Bridge 6636 is built using the following technologies:
+The frontend of Travel website is built using the following technologies:

 - **HTML**: The foundation of the web application, used for structuring the content and elements.